What is Payment holiday?

-If you’re temporarily unable to fulfil the monthly cost owing to a change in circumstance, such as redundancy or maternity leave, your lender may allow you to lower or suspend your mortgage payments.
+If you’re temporarily unable to fulfill the monthly cost owing to a change in circumstances, such as redundancy or maternity leave, your lender may allow you to lower or suspend your mortgage payments.

 You won’t be eligible for a mortgage payment holiday if you’re behind on your payments.

 However, don’t let this deter you from contacting your lender.
 They’ll be eager to assist you in making a decision.